 To board the treasure boat, wheelchair users need assistance.

 Oirase Gorge starts from Lake Towada.
-It is one of the nation-designated special scenic points and also one of natural monuments.
+It is one of the nation-designated special scenic points and also one of the natural monuments.